erlerobot/erle_gitbook_unixintroduction/annex_iii_a_new_erle_terminal/README.md

-# Annex III: A new erle terminal
+# Annex III: A new Erle terminal
 ---

 Sometimes, when you are working with *Erle* is more confortable having more than one terminal.